 The American Academy of Arts and Sciences has released another dire report on the condition of the humanities in the United States.
-It’s called “The Heart of the Matter” (get it?), and despite its metaphorical promise, it arrives lifeless–no beating heart at all.
+It’s called “The Heart of the Matter” (get it?), and despite the metaphorical promise of its title, it arrives lifeless–no beating heart at all.
 It does, however, make a depressingly reasonable case for how ignorant we are becoming, losing our grip on basic historical events and foundational ideas.
 It’s just that the damned thing, being the product of a committee of about sixty presumably spirited individuals (all of them artists, writers, philosophers, etc.), reads like it was written by one robot.

 “The humanities remind us where we have been and help us envision where we are going.
 Emphasizing critical perspective and imaginative response, the humanities—including the study of languages, literature, history, film, civics, philosophy, religion, and the arts—foster creativity, appreciation of our commonalities and our differences, and knowledge of all kinds.”